dchid/AWS-Notes/Compute/EC2.md

 ## Monitoring

 - CloudWatch provided metrics for EC2:
     - _basic monitoring_ with 5 minute intervals by default
     - can be configured to use _detailed monitoring_ with 1 minute intervals
     - Monitors CPU, Network, Disk, Status Checks (RAM **not** included)
 - Custom metric for EC2:
-  - Can use _basic resolution_ at 1 minute
+    - Can use *basic resolution* at 1 minute
-  - _High resolution_ can go up to 1 second
+    - *High resolution* can go up to 1 second
     - Includes RAM and application level metrics
 - CloudWatch Agent forwards metrics and logs from your server to
 - CloudWatch Agent has centralized config using Systems Manager (SSM) parameter store
-- _Procstat plugin_ collect information on individual processes on instance
+- *Procstat plugin* collect information on individual processes on instance
     - Monitor by PID or RegEx

+### Status Checks

-- _Status Checks_ are automated checks to identify issues
+- *Status Checks* are automated checks to identify issues
+- There are three types of status checks
-  - _System Status Checks_ monitor problems with AWS hardware that the instance runs on
+    - *System Status Checks* monitor problems with AWS hardware that the instance runs on
-  - _Instance Status Checks_ monitor the software and network configurations of the instance
+    - *Instance Status Checks* monitor the software and network configurations of the instance
+    - *Attached EBS Status Checks* validate that EBS volumes are mounted to instances and can complete I/O operations
 - When status checks fail, recovery can be automated using either CloudWatch alarms, or auto scaling groups
+- Status checks have several CloudWatch metrics
+    - `StatusCheckFailed_System`
+    - `StatusCheckFailed_Instance`
+    - `StatusCheckFailed_AttachedEBS`
+    - `StatusCheckFailed` (for any)

 ## Cost